martijnboers/ticketnak/README.md

 ```
 ## Running

 Make sure you have the configuration file setup with your Facebook event id.
-This can be found in the URL :
+This can be found in the URL (example):
 * URL: https://www.facebook.com/events/285958198448885/
 * Eventid: 285958198448885